mflowgen/mflowgen/docs/ug-param-space.rst

 This example sweep is not particularly complex and could easily be done manually (e.g., if only a few points are needed).
-However, sweeping the cross-product of multiple parameters at once (e.g., architectural RTL design parameters, bitwidths) quickly becomes cumbersome.
+However, sweeping the cross product of multiple parameters at once (e.g., architectural RTL design parameters, bitwidths) quickly becomes cumbersome.
 In this case, mflowgen parameter sweeps become more useful.